Tips to Update Your Bedroom for Better Summer Sleep

 Change Your Theme

 There’s a reason lighter tones are often associated with hot areas.
-White reflects, so it’s a great choice for window coverings and on your bed (if you want to add a white headboard or platform bed, we know a few).
+White reflects, so it’s a great choice for window coverings and on your bed (if you want to add a lighter headboard, we know a few).
 It can also feel cooler to brighten your space, which can put your mind at ease so you can sleep.
 Darker colors absorb heat, keeping it in when you want it out!

 Adding indoor plants is another great way to stay cool.
 Some plants like the “snake plant” act as a natural humidifier and release more oxygen into the air which promotes deeper sleep.
 If you’re in it for the long haul, look on the outside too.
 Planting a shade tree will protect your room from the sun.